Linlithgow Rose F.C.: Recent history

 Mark Bradley replaced Baikie as manager in December 2011.
 Over a period of 13 months, Linlithgow went on an unbeaten run of 49 games, only to lose to Auchinleck Talbot in the 2013 Scottish Junior Cup Final.
 The club remained undefeated throughout the 2012–13 season and won three trophies out of a possible five, securing the East Superleague by 19 points, along with the League Cup, and the Fife & Lothians Cup.

 Bradley resigned in March 2014 and was replaced by former player Danny Smith.
 Smith lead the team successfully in the Scottish FA Cup with a 2–0 loss to Raith Rovers, at the time a Championship club, and a Semi final exit to Musselburgh Athletic in the Scottish Junior Cup.

 Smith in turn, was replaced in June 2015 by David McGlynn.
 In January 2016, Linlithgow became the first junior team to reach the last 16 of the Scottish Cup after beating Forfar Athletic.
 A valiant 4–2 loss to Ross County, who were at that time 4th in the SPL ended the run.

 McGlynn resigned as manager in October 2016, with his assistant Todd Lumsden replacing him.
 A Scottish Junior Cup run to a semi-final loss to Auchinleck Talbot failed to save Lumsden who was sacked in April 2017 when The Rose lay third bottom of the table.

 Linlithgow re-appointed Mark Bradley as manager in 2017.

 Senior football

 The club moved to the East of Scotland Football League in 2018, along with many other East Region junior clubs.
 In their first season as a senior club, they finished second in Conference C to ensure their place in the Premier Division.
 The 2019 season started strongly with the Rose making healthy progressions in both the league and the cups.
 Mark Bradley was sacked on 29 September 2019, the day after a 6–2 defeat by Musselburgh Athletic.
 The management team and fans both heavily criticized the decision.

 Former Stenhousemuir F.C and Rangers Academy Coach, Brown Ferguson, took over the role as manager on 13 October 2019.
-Ferguson was sacked in August of 2021.
+Ferguson was sacked in August 2021.
 Gordon Herd was appointed manager later the same month.